History & Vision at St Matthew’s Catholic Primary School

 In approx. 2004 St. Matthew’s added a Nursery building onto the site, which allowed the already existing ‘St Matthew’s Toddler and Preschool’ to move into our school community, this was under the advice of Fr Paul Zielinski of Our Lady and St Cuthberts Church.
 The Nursery fit right in with our school and the partnership flourished for our children moving into Reception.

 After receiving the extension of the Nursery, St. Matthew’s received numerous other extensions to it’s building and interior to allow us to become a primary school in September 2008, this helped our parents as it allowed us to link directly with our feeder school St Thomas More, Blaydon and allowed us to have a more cohesive link with them.
-Our school has flourished since and the pupils numbers have slowly risen higher and higher from the original schools 57 cohort.
+Our school has flourished since and the pupil numbers have slowly risen higher and higher from the original school’s 57 cohort.
 The extensions have helped us keep up with the surrounding areas need for a nurturing and caring catholic school.

 On 1st April 2015, our school became an academy and joined the ‘St Thomas More Partnership of Schools’, a trust consisting of our feeder school, St Thomas More, Blaydon as well as another Catholic primary school, Sacred Heart, Byermoor.
-This change has been one of the biggest for our school as it has given the teaching staff greater freedom and access to excellent training and sharing of good practice amongst these other schools.
+This change proved one of the biggest for our school as it has given the teaching staff greater freedom and access to excellent training and sharing of good practice amongst these other schools.

 At present, our school now has 156 children (more than double the original school!) and we now have 6 classes and a Nursery unit.
 We are proud of our history here at St. Matthew’s as we realise our school has been such a huge part of the community for 145 years.
 The heart and aim of our school is centred in the teachings of the Gospel and to create a caring and inclusive community for all children in our area.